 We are now meeting once more mainly in person in each other's homes or gardens (but with some participation over Zoom).

-Please let Steve know if you are not coming to a session or if you wish to participate via Zoom, so appropriate preparations can be made.
+Please let the host & Andy know if you are not coming to a session &/or if you wish to participate via Zoom, so appropriate preparations can be made.

-You should be double vaccinated, have carried out a Rapid Antigen Test, if possible, in the previous week, and, of course, not attend if you feel in any way unwell.
+You should be triple vaccinated, and of course, not attend if you feel in any way unwell.

 According to the Good Reads website, there are two Persian editions of Politics: the Basics - they were not authorised by us and hence we cannot say how accurate they are!